As of Nov. 24:

-Fact: There are processes and procedures put into place to ensure the safety of any vaccine that is authorized for use.
+Fact: Effective Aug.
+23 the FDA granted full approval of Pfizer/BioNTech COVID-19 Vaccine for people ages 16+.
+There are processes and procedures put into place to ensure the safety of any vaccine that is authorized for use.
 Vaccines for COVID-19 are only available after they are demonstrated to be safe and effective in large phase three clinical trials and authorized by the U.S. Food and Drug Administration (FDA).
 Though the COVID-19 vaccine has been developed in record time, the development process was in-depth.
 See Operation Warp Speed for more information.

 Source: U.S. Food and Drug Administration